TITLE Band Event Coordinator

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Skills Exceptional interpersonal skills are required.
+Skills: Exceptional interpersonal skills are required.
 Effective oral and written communication skills are required.
 Must have strong decision-making skills, the ability to prioritize tasks, and to bring many varied tasks to completion by deadlines.
 Must be able to work independently, have the ability to use university procedures to accomplish the job, and the ability to use initiative in meeting objectives.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES